 We’re approaching month 7 of living in this pandemic world.
 During this time, my company along with many other companies has made the decision to allow their employees to work from home until next year.
 Companies have noticed they are saving a lot of money and seeing an increase in productivity.
 Honestly, my company has not lost a beat with everyone working from home.

-I find it interesting reading articles that have been talking about the issues working from home causes for employees.
+I find it interesting to read articles that have been talking about the issues working from home causes for employees.
 Working from home is nothing new to me.
 I’ve been working from home for years.
 In fact, I was working from home before the Coronavirus hit, so nothing changed in my routine.
-Out of all the companies that I’ve ever worked, hands down, this place, so far has been one of the BEST.
+Out of all the companies that I’ve ever worked for, hands down, this place, so far has been one of the BEST.
 Honestly, working from home has allowed me to live my best life!
 If you want to learn more why check Episode 116 It’s My Birthday.

 In any case, I have to laugh when I come across articles talking about the “issues” working from home causes for employees.
 Surely, this was not written by a real employee.
 Most likely these articles are written by executives who want to get away from their family environment.
 Considering the fact that they are trying to get back to the office and away from their “family” proves that these individuals are living a checklist life.
 Their family or “loved ones” are just items they can check off their list so that they can appear that they are worth imitating.